evantravers/hammerspoon-config/README.md

 - listens to display changes and moves and maximizes windows based on screen preferences.

-### keyboardhacks

-- provide an emulated `ESC` key via doubletap on left control (which I usually have on capslock.)
-- TODO: work with other keys

 ### pomodoro timer
 - on start should close list of distractions
 - on pause/stop should open distractions back up